protonchain/slackparrottext/README.md

 Basically just run the script and call parrot with the text that you want

-Single words only, no punctuation and the letters are auto capitalized
+If you want the parrots to do a wave, instead summon waveparrot with the text you want and copy that into slack

+Letters are auto capitalized, no punctuation (yet).
+You can have multiple words, just don't make them too long.

-You can modify letters.csv if you like to make the letters look different, but I wouldn't try to
+You can modify letters.csv if you like to make the letters look different.

 Attaching a blank emoji in case your slack doesn't have a blank emoji